Jude Law as Dickie Greenleaf, narcissistic profligate playboy

 Dickie Greenleaf’s resort-friendly garb should inspire gents to adopt a light and unique summer wardrobe, designed first and foremost for stylish comfort.

-- White knit short-sleeve resort shirt with gray mesh-textured chest panels, wide camp collar,
+- White knit short-sleeve resort shirt with slate gray-blue mesh-textured chest panels, wide camp collar,

 - Pale pink double forward-pleated Bermuda shorts with side adjusters, side pockets, button-through back pockets, and self-cuffed bottoms